All Episodes

 First, how much does fuel cost you now and how much will it cost with a new car?

-Philip Reed, the senior consumer advice editor at Edmonds.com was on the tennis court a month ago when a friend asked him what he ought to do about his Ford Escape SUV.
+Philip Reed, the senior consumer advice editor at Edmunds.com, was on the tennis court a month ago and a friend asked him what he ought to do about his Ford Escape SUV.

 I said, you probably don't want to hear this, but the best thing is to keep driving it.

-Mr. Reed said his colleague Huddled uh come up with a way to help consumers do the math, and the result is the gas guzzler for gas stipper, uh gas guzzler for gas sipper trade-in calculator at Edmonds.com.
+Mr. Reed said his colleague Huddled come up with a way to help consumers do the math, and the result is the gas guzzler for gas stipper, gas guzzler for gas sipper trade-in calculator at edmonds.com.

-Anyway, without burdening you with a bunch of numbers as uh as details, is a small car practical.
+Anyway, without burdening you with a bunch of numbers as details, is a small car practical?

 But let's get back to reality for a moment.